 Now that you know how to detect and fix a fridge leaking Freon, let’s answer the most popular questions about refrigerant leaks.

 Is A Freon Leak Dangerous?

-Unless you’ve been extensively exposed to the Freon and have breathed it in deeply, the common symptoms of mild exposure are worrying but not life threatening – things like dizziness, shortness of breath and feeling nauseous.
+Unless you’ve been extensively exposed to your fridge’s Freon and have breathed it in deeply, the common symptoms of mild exposure are worrying but not life-threatening – things like dizziness, shortness of breath, and feeling nauseous.

-Still, there are health dangers and it’s something that you want to get sorted out, either by confident and skilled D.I.Y intervention, or by calling a specialist H.V.A.C repair person.
+Since there are health dangers, a Freon leak is something you want to get sorted out as soon as possible, either by confident and skilled DIY intervention or by calling a professional.

 What is Freon, exactly?

-Since refrigerants have been used, they’ve been improved and modernized to avoid potential damage to the environment and to ensure that they’re safe to have around humans.
+Since refrigerants have been used, they’ve been improved and modernized to avoid potential environmental damage and ensure that they’re safe to have around humans.
 Many appliance manufacturers have changed their refrigerant agents from Freon to things like R600a and Propane, which are non–toxic hydrocarbons and eco–friendly.